danog/MadelineProtoDocs/docs/docs/CHAT_INFO.md

 Use `getPwrChat` to get full chat info, including the full list of members, see [here for the parameters and the result](https://docs.madelineproto.xyz/getPwrChat.html).

-* Completeness: full
+Please avoid using this method if possible, use [getInfo](#getinfo) or at least [getFullInfo](#getfullinfo) to avoid flood waits.

-* Speed: medium
+* Speed: slow
-* Caching: medium
+* Caching: partial

 ## getFullInfo
 ```php
 $full_chat = $MadelineProto->getFullInfo(-10028941842);
 ```

-You can also use `getFullInfo` to get full chat info, without the full list of members, see [here for the parameters and the result](https://docs.madelineproto.xyz/getFullInfo.html).
+You can use `getFullInfo` to get full chat info, without the full list of members, see [here for the parameters and the result](https://docs.madelineproto.xyz/getFullInfo.html).

-* Completeness: medium
+Please avoid using this method if possible, use [getInfo](#getinfo) to avoid flood waits.

 * Speed: medium-fast
-* Caching: full
+* Caching: partial, and an initial RPC query is always made, so please use [getInfo](#getinfo) if possible to avoid flood waits.

 ## getInfo
 ```php
 $chat = $MadelineProto->getInfo(-10028941842);
 ```

-You can also use `getInfo` to get chat info, see [here for the parameters and the result](https://docs.madelineproto.xyz/getInfo.html)
+You can use `getInfo` to get chat info, see [here for the parameters and the result](https://docs.madelineproto.xyz/getInfo.html)

-* Completeness: small
-* Speed: very fast
+* Speed: fast
-* Caching: full
+* Caching: full, 0 RPC queries are made unless an unknown username is passed.

 ## getId
 ```php